Poisoning, Toxicology, and Environmental Health

 What is poisoning?

-Poisoning occurs when a person ingests, inhales, or comes into contact with a substance that causes harm.
+Poisoning occurs when a person ingests, inhales, or comes into contact with a substance that can cause harm.

 What are symptoms of poisoning?

-Symptoms vary but may include nausea, vomiting, and difficulty breathing.
+Symptoms may vary but can include nausea, vomiting, headaches, dizziness, and difficulty breathing.

 If you have any feedback, please get in touch.